The Corona crisis made you think... and you’re not the only one

 Many jurisdictions around the world are looking at ways for notaries and witnesses to not only sign by video, but also through an e-signing service like DocuSign.
 For instance, last year the Uniform Law Commission approved the Electronic Wills Act, which permits the electronic signing of wills and allows probate courts to deem electronic wills legal.

-Also the Law Commission of India recommended relaxation of rules for execution of a Will by persons affected by calamities such as an epidemic and The Scottish Law Society issued guidelines wherein witnessing can be done in the presence of a lawyer via video technology.
+Also the Law Commission of India recommended relaxation of rules for execution of a Will by persons experiencing calamities, such as an epidemic.
+Another example is the Scottish Law Society.
+They issued guidelines wherein witnessing can be done in the presence of a lawyer via video technology.

-However, all of these are still recommendations and though it’s good to see a change in perspective within legislative law, most of them are not yet enforced and there are still many steps to be taken before they are.
+However, all of these are still recommendations.
+It’s, of course, good to see a change in perspective within legislative law.
+However, most of them are not yet in place and there are still many steps before they are.

-The crisis, though, may speed up this adoption since the need for change has become more imminent and the conversation about it is being held by many more people since 2020.
+The corona crisis, though, may speed up this adoption.
+After all, the need for change has become more imminent and many more people since 2020 are having such conversations.

-Where wills used to be something that people say “they will get to later,” now there’s more of a sense of urgency to complete one right now.
-As the COVID crisis continues to unfold, it’s likely more people will be looking for an easy, but still effective, way to create a will.
+Wills used to be something that people say “they will get to later,”.
+But now there’s more of a sense of urgency to complete one as soon as possible.
+As the COVID crisis continues to unfold, it’s likely more people start looking for an easy, effective, way to create a will.

-Instead of having to find a lawyer, go to their office and talk about death with someone you barely know, you can go now go through the entire process at home and, at a cost much lower than what a lawyer would charge.
+Finding a lawyer, going to their office and talking about death with someone you barely know, can be hard.
+You can now, instead, go through the entire process at home.
+And at a cost much lower than what a lawyer would charge.